Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/README.md

 Voice line when crossing a surface in "Diversion Room 2". (shw_div2voice.cog - var intheyknew)<br/>
 "```SW01J06A.WAV```" "Quite a milling machine.
 The first step in pounding out the monks' daily bread, no doubt."

-Voice line when Indy take a "flask" but there isn't but there is no inventory object index. (shw_rivervoice.cog - var inflaskspot)<br/>
+Voice line when Indy take a "flask" but there isn't but there is no inventory object index (bin). (shw_rivervoice.cog - var inflaskspot)<br/>
 "```SW01J07.WAV```" "Some lamp oil...I might be able to warm things up with this."

 # Level scripts infos